| |

 Mclachlan despised what he called vultures waiting for other men to do the work and then descend on their findings, had led them a merry chase but he wisely never went back to Duiwels Kantoor.

 The actual site of French Bob and his companions find was along the banks of the Ngwenyana stream known as the North Kaap.
 Ingram James had been responsible for the first discovery.
 They worked in secret but in early 1883 Henry Culverwall stumbled on their site and pegged out a claim.
 The news spread and within days there was a rush to what became known as Jamestown in honour of Ingram James.
 This rush was short lived and French Bob and his companions worked the length and breadth of the Kaap Valley and found many traces of gold, but a water shortage put them off working many of their finds, including what was to become the Sheba Reef.
-French Bob wandered along what became known as Queens River after the Swazi queen Moyo of the Mjindini Kraal.
+French Bob wandered along what became known as Queens River after the Swazi queen Yoyo of the Mjindini Kraal.
 He found traces of "Rotten Reef" that he described as the best find yet.

 A man named Wylde tried to double cross everybody by getting a concession from the queen on what became known as Concession Creek.